 - Describe the role of hydrothermal metamorphism in forming mineral deposits and ore bodies

-Metamorphism occurs when a previously existing rock changes in composition and texture due to heat, pressure, and/or hot circulating fluids.
-The changes in composition and texture occur without melting the rock.
-This previously existing rock is called the parent rock, or protolith from proto=first and lithos=rock.
-Most metamorphic processes take place underground inside the earth’s crust.
-In general, the chemistry of the protolith can be changed by heat, a type of pressure called confining pressure, and fluids.
-While the texture is changed by a type of pressure called directed stress.
-The following sections will discuss each metamorphic process in more detail.
+Metamorphism occurs when solid rock changes in composition and/or texture without the mineral crystals melting, which is how igneous rock is generated.
+Metamorphic source rocks, the rocks that experience the metamorphism, are called the parent rock or protolith, from proto– meaning first, and lithos- meaning rock.
+Most metamorphic processes take place deep underground, inside the earth’s crust.
+During metamorphism, protolith chemistry is mildly changed by increased temperature (heat), a type of pressure called confining pressure, and/or chemically reactive fluids.
+Rock texture is changed by heat, confining pressure, and a type of pressure called directed stress.

 Pressure is the force exerted over a unit area on a material.
-Like heat, pressure can affect the chemical equilibrium.
+Like heat, pressure can affect the chemical equilibrium of minerals in a rock.
 The pressure that affects metamorphic rocks can be grouped into confining pressure and directed stress.
 Stress is a scientific term indicating a force.
 Strain is the result of this stress, including metamorphic changes within minerals.

-Confining pressure is measured in bars and ranges from 1 bar at sea level to around 10,000 bars at the base of the crust .
-For metamorphic rocks, pressures range from a relatively low-pressure of 3,000 bars around 5-6 kilometers below the Earth’s surface to a relatively high pressure of 50,000 bars around 15-35 kilometers.
+Confining pressure is measured in bars and ranges from 1 bar at sea level to around 10,000 bars at the base of the crust.
+For metamorphic rocks, pressures range from a relatively low-pressure of 3,000 bars around 50,000 bars, which occurs around 15-35 kilometers below the surface.

 6.2 Metamorphic textures

-Foliated rocks are defined by the parallel alignment of mineral grains that are mostly thin and planar such as micas or in some cases hornblende.
-Foliated rocks typically appear as if the minerals are stacked like pages of a book, thus the use of the term ‘folia’, like a leaf, for foliation.
-Some minerals are longer in one direction, linear like a pencil or a needle, rather than a planar-shaped book.
+Foliation is a term used that describes minerals lined up in planes.
+Certain minerals, most notably the mica group, are mostly thin and planar by default.
+Foliated rocks typically appear as if the minerals are stacked like pages of a book, thus the use of the term ‘folia’, like a leaf.
+Other minerals, with hornblende being a good example, are longer in one direction, linear like a pencil or a needle, rather than a planar-shaped book.
 These linear objects can also be aligned within a rock.
 This is referred to as a lineation.
-Linear objects, such as hornblende grains, tourmaline, or stretched quartz grains, can be arranged as a foliation, lineation, or foliation/lineation together.
-First they can lie on a plane, but with no common or preferred direction, this is foliation.
-Secondly, minerals can line up and point in a common direction, this is lineation.
-Finally, minerals can lie on a plane AND point in a common direction; this is both foliation and lineation.
+Linear crystals, such as hornblende, tourmaline, or stretched quartz grains, can be arranged as part of a foliation, a lineation, or foliation/lineation together.
+If they lie on a plane with mica, but with no common or preferred direction, this is foliation.
+If the minerals line up and point in a common direction, but with no planar fabric, this is lineation.
+When minerals lie on a plane AND point in a common direction; this is both foliation and lineation.